theSage21/openJudge/README.md

 combination.
 Check my [blog](http://arjoonn.blogspot.com/2015/05/django-gunicorn-and-nginx.html) for how to set that up.
 `setup.sh` only sets up the code for you.
 You still need to deploy on your own.

+To run the server you can run `./server.sh` which will set up the local Gunicorn server on port 8000.
+You may then use a reverse proxy to serve it publicly.

 Note that the judge will have to run on a linux like machine.
 I shamelessly used redirection and I have no idea how they translate on a windows box if they do at all.
-Besides that, the interface can run on another machine and the judge on another.

 Usage during the competition
 ----------------------------